 Anyone who keeps a saltwater aquarium, or is planning to, will know that they require above all the correct amount of salt in their water at all times.
 We recently reviewed the best refractometers for saltwater aquariums and show the results below.
+This is our latest 2020 refractometer review.

 The wrong salt dilutions can be incredibly detrimental to not only the corals and plants in your aquarium but also to your fish too.